tirmizee/PL-SQL-ORACLE-Example/README.md

     END;

 ### Ref Cursors

 - <b>Strong Ref Cursor</b>

     Any Ref Cursor which has a fixed return type is called a Strong Ref Cursor.

 - <b>Weak Ref Cursor</b>

+    Weak ref cursors are those which do not have any return type.

 ## Record Datatype